B.Sc.(Env.) Co-op

 Submission Requirements & Grading

-- Due Dates: Each co-op work report is due on the 5th class day of the semester following the co-op work term.
-If you have work terms that are sequential, you must submit the report for the work term you just completed by the 5th day of class the following semester, regardless of whether you are continuing to another work term (even with the same employer).
+- Due Dates: A 4-month co-op work report is due on the 5th class day of the semester following the 4-month co-op work term.
+If you have work terms that are sequential, you must submit the report for each 4-months of the work term you just completed by the 5th day of class the following semester, regardless of whether you are continuing to another work term (even with the same employer).
 For example, if you are doing work term three and four back-to-back, you will hand in the COOP*3000 report when that semester is over and then hand in a report for COOP*4000 at the end of that semester (i.e. by the 5th class day of the subsequent semester).

 - Dropbox: Each co-op work report must be submitted to the Dropbox on CourseLink that corresponds with the semester completed.
 Use this standardized naming convention to save your file: First name, last name, Work Term Report # (i.e. COOP1000).
 E.g. Samuel, Smith, COOP 1000 Work Term Report.